Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-windows-baseline/README.md

 ---

-**Common administration ports are not opened in this template.**, to log in to the machine directly.
+**Common administration ports to log in to the VM directly, are not opened in this template.**
 After deploying this machine, it is expected that you will [deploy applications](https://docs.microsoft.com/azure/devops/pipelines/release/deployment-groups/deploying-azure-vms-deployment-groups) using a service such as Azure DevOps.